DilanCF/CMSC412_notes/lecture/Lecture01.md

 * Analog conversion to digital number on a display
 * Uses sensor to find the analog amount
 * How does this number get to the display?
-* Generate the right electircity to display it
+* Generate the right electricity to display it

 Do the programs on the device change?
 We refer to these dedicated coding as **firmware**